HackYourFuture-CPH/hyf-project-template/api/README.md

 You can set environment variables in the `.env` file or in the Render.com environment variables section.

 When you start a fresh project, check out `.env-template` to get started.
 Create a file called `.env` and copy the contents of the template as a starting point (or just run `cp .env-template .env`).
+You should comment in/out the sections you need, and add any additional configuration as necessary.

 ## Database clients